 12.260.010 Purpose And Intent

 The purpose of the Public Institutional (P/I) zone is to establish areas within the City for public or quasi-public land uses.
-Development in this zone should include educational facilities, university or college campuses, libraries, cemeteries, hospitals, public buildings or facilities, places of worship, city parks, and other land uses that provide essential services to the general public.
+Development in this zone should include educational facilities, university or college campuses, libraries, cemeteries, public buildings or facilities, places of worship, city parks, and other land uses that provide essential services to the general public.

 12.260.020 Permitted, Conditional And Prohibited Uses